hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 This time you, too, I see, have sent Mother Ganga, for Madras.
 But, dear brother, what a strange vessel have you put Mother in!
-Brother T\_\_ is a Brahmachârin from his boyhood, and looks "like burning fire through the force of his spirituality (Kâlidâsa's *Kumârasambhavam*.)".
-Formerly as a Brâhmana he used to be saluted as "Namo Brahmané", and now it is — oh, the sublimity of it! — "Namo Nârâyanâya", as he is a Sannyâsin.
-And it is perhaps due to that, that Mother, in his custody, has left her seat in the Kamandalu of Brahmâ, and been forced to enter a jar!
+Brother T\_\_ is a Brahmachārin from his boyhood, and looks "like burning fire through the force of his spirituality (Kālidāsa's *Kumārasambhavam*.)".
+Formerly as a Brāhmana he used to be saluted as "Namo Brahmané", and now it is — oh, the sublimity of it! — "Namo Nārāyanāya", as he is a Sannyāsin.
+And it is perhaps due to that, that Mother, in his custody, has left her seat in the Kamandalu of Brahmā, and been forced to enter a jar!
 Anyhow, getting up from bed late at night I found that Mother evidently could not bear staying in that awkward vessel and was trying to force her passage out of it.
-I thought it most dangerous, for if Mother chose to re-enact here those previous scenes of her life, such as piercing the Himalayas, washing away the great elephant Airâvata, and pulling down the hut of the sage Jahnu, then it would be a terrible affair.
+I thought it most dangerous, for if Mother chose to re-enact here those previous scenes of her life, such as piercing the Himalayas, washing away the great elephant Airāvata, and pulling down the hut of the sage Jahnu, then it would be a terrible affair.
 I offered many prayers to Mother and said to her in various supplicatory phrases, "Mother, do wait a little, let us reach Madras tomorrow, and there you